November is the Month the Church Dedicates to the Holy Souls in Purgatory

 Grant them, O Lord, eternal rest; and let perpetual light shine on them.

-Click here, for more reading material on the Holy Souls in Purgatory.
+Click here, for more on the Holy Souls in Purgatory.

 THE COUNCIL OF TRENT - CONCERNING PURGATORY

 Began on the third, and terminated on the fourth, day of December, MDLXIII., being the ninth and last under the Sovereign Pontiff, Pius IV.